stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 04 - Invisible Interfaces and Human Abilities.md

 > Hutchins, E. L., Hollan, J. D., & Norman, D. A. (1985).
 Direct manipulation interfaces.
 Human–Computer Interaction, 1(4), 311-338.

-Paper topic: a cognitive account of both the advantages and disadvantages of direct manipulation interfaces.
+Topic: a cognitive account of both the advantages and disadvantages of direct manipulation interfaces.

 Two phenomenons that give rise to feeling of directness: